webschik/tslint-config-security/README.md

 #### `tsr-detect-eval-with-expression`

-Detects `eval(variable)` which can allow an attacker to run arbitary code inside your process.
+Detects `eval(variable)` which can allow an attacker to run arbitrary code inside your process.

 More information: http://security.stackexchange.com/questions/94017/what-are-the-security-issues-with-eval-in-javascript